Leaderboard

 Oamaru barrier staff

 Billy, for one, it's not their job, and with OSH breathing down their throats, and ACC Levies as they are, who can blame them.
 In the real world, we would have more attendants for every barrier crew in the country, but NZ racing can't afford it.
 I do take my hat off to each and everyone of these people involved in this job, it is a thankless task!
-Not many horses beat the Northern crew!5 points -
+Not many horses beat the Northern crew!

-A question for Final Luca.
+3. A question for Final Luca.
 You stated that Michelle Payne was " "treated like a dog".
 Can you explain/expand on that statement please.
 I think you are incorrect but I'd be interested in how you came to use such a phrase.
 My only recollection of her "grievance" with the racing industry was her general view that woman jocks don't get the same opportunities as the males, when it comes to a Group races.
 She made her point quite emphatically after her winning ride (ride of the year) in the Cup, as a spur of the moment reaction to winning the race after nearly being taken off at the request of one of the owners after her MV Cup ride.
 I think she is correct in that statement mind you.
 But that doesn't sound like being "treated like dog".
-Please explain?3 points
+Please explain?

-The G1 1600 to 2000m winning colts seem to be most wanted by the Studs.
+4. The G1 1600 to 2000m winning colts seem to be most wanted by the Studs.
 Staying pedigrees with speed characteristics.
 Ones that come to mind are Reset, Zabeel, Keeper, Lonhro, Show a Heart, Redoubtes Choice, All Too Hard, etc. All too performers at 1600m G1 level in Australia.
-Some go on to win beyond 1600m but they have had the speed and stamina to win those good 1600m races.3 points
+Some go on to win beyond 1600m but they have had the speed and stamina to win those good 1600m races.

 Oamaru barrier staff